 Radiation from nuclear materials is called “ionizing radiation”.

-Ionizing radiation (radiation that can remove electrons from atoms/molecules) is a powerful thing.
+Ionizing radiation (radiation that can remove electrons from atoms/molecules) is powerful.
 In controlled amounts, it is used with care in medical diagnostics and therapies.
 Outside the medical arena, however, such radiation can be a deadly hazard to health.
 On acute exposure, ionizing radiation can cause “radiation sickness”, and lower exposures can have long-term detrimental health effects, including cancer.

 Here’s an illustration showing non-ionizing and ionizing radiation in the context of radiation one is exposed to, day-to-day: